aabbtree77/esp32-vpn/README.md

 ## Conclusions

-- It is unlikely that current ESP32 boards will displace embedded Linux.
-Raspberries bring a lot more value, in my opinion.
+- It is unlikely that ESP32 boards will displace embedded Linux any time soon.
+The elephant in the room is tiny ESP32 RAM which is on the scale of kilobytes.
+Raspberries bring a lot more value!

-- On the other hand, producing, say, Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/) at a massive city scale might justify the use of ESP32 due to its lower cost and power consumption.
-Such applications are too rare/exceptional to care about.
+- On the other hand, producing, say, Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/) at a massive city scale might justify ESP32 with its lacking libraries and severe memory constraints.
+The ESP32 niche is massive commercial products where low hardware costs and low power consumption of the end result matters a lot more than product development time.

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
 The connection is likely to be slow.